helloRupa/redux-lesson/README.md

   };
 };
 ```
+This isn't actually that different from the action in Solution 1.
+The difference is that our action returns a function, and NOT a Promise.

 Next, we need to update our components to work with this action creator/thunk.
 This means we're actually getting back to the normal design pattern, so hopefully, this doesn't look too scary or foreign:
 ```